Jake Gibb to become oldest Olympic beach volleyball player ever

 Gibb, 45, and Taylor Crabb, 29, qualified for the Tokyo Games on Friday after fellow Americans Phil Dalhausser and Nick Lucena were eliminated in pool play of the last Olympic qualifying tournament in Ostrava, Czech Republic.

-Dalhausser and Lucena, both 41, will grab the second and final U.S. men’s Olympic spot later this weekend unless Tri Bourne and Trevor Crabb win the Ostrava tournament.
-Bourne and Crabb on Friday advanced to the round of 16.
+Dalhausser and Lucena, both 41, grabbed the second and final U.S. men’s Olympic spot on Saturday after Tri Bourne and Trevor Crabb lost in the round of 16 in the Ostrava tournament.
+Bourne and Crabb needed to win the event to supplant Dalhausser and Lucena.

+The U.S. Olympic beach volleyball team is complete after April Ross and Alix Klineman and Kelly Claes and Sarah Sponcil previously qualified.

 Dalhausser and Todd Rogers were the last U.S. men’s team to earn an Olympic medal, gold at the 2008 Beijing Games.